floris-xlx/xplorer/README.md

-HyperExplorer is a blazingly fast feature rich fole explorer written completely in rust.
+Xplorer is a blazingly fast feature rich fole explorer written completely in rust.

 ## Features
 - [ ] everything Windows Explorer has but _faster_